DataDog/hiring-engineers/answers.md

     - Here is the weekedend email notification:  ![](screenshot/weekend-downtime-email.PNG)

 ## Collecting APM Data:
-   - I used the given Flask application with python for this section.
+   - I used the Flask application example that was given and instrumented it using Datadog’s APM solution for Python.

-   - I ran into a couple of issues while trying to install 'ddtrace' on my host using following [resource](https://docs.datadoghq.com/tracing/setup_overview/setup/python/?tab=containers#follow-the-in-app-documentation-recommended).
-Before installing ddtrace on your host please make sure to install the correct Cython files for Ubuntu 18.04 and install Flask using pip first.
+   - I ran into a couple of issues while trying to install 'ddtrace' on my host using [this resource](https://docs.datadoghq.com/tracing/setup_overview/setup/python/?tab=containers#follow-the-in-app-documentation-recommended).
+Before installing ddtrace on your host please make sure to install the correct Cython files for your host( mine is Ubuntu 18.04) and install Flask using pip first.
 After that, install ddtrace using pip.
 Now, ddtrace should be up and running, you can test it by running the following command ```sh ddtrace-run ```

    - To run the Falsk application, I used the following command: